News desert: Extent

 In 2017, the Columbia Journalism Review released a map of news deserts across the United States.
 It showed that Collin County and Williamson County in Texas, with a combined population of nearly 1.3 million people, were among the largest news deserts in the country.
 Other notable news deserts include Ellis County, Texas and Alamance County, North Carolina.
 Some of those communities, however, may be covered by very small newspapers with a circulation of less than 1% or all-digital news outlets.

 A study in 2018 by the UNC School of Media and Journalism found more than 1,300 news deserts in the United States.
 Of the 3,143 counties in the U.S., more than 2,000 no longer had a daily newspaper and 171 counties, with 3.2 million residents combined, had no newspaper at all.
 People who live in news deserts tend to be poorer, older and less educated than the average American, according to the study.
 As of 2018, more than 90 counties without a newspaper were in the Southern United States, making it by far the largest news desert in the country.

+Impacts

+In their 2024 report, the researchers at the Medill School of Journalism found that the decline in local news in the United States has contributed to increased political polarization, reduced voter turnout and split-ticket voting, and increased incumbency advantage due to national news becoming the only news that residents of news desert communities receive and lead them to vote more in accordance with a party line.